-Here is a twist on a classic garden salad with golden-brown potatoes, roasted bell pepper, crunchy snow peas and creamy homemade ranch dressing.
+Here is a twist on a classic garden salad with golden-brown potatoes, roasted bell pepper, crunchy snow peas, and creamy homemade ranch dressing.
 It’s always great to experiment with traditional recipes and give them a new life.
 By adding roasted veggies, we could turn a regular salad into a substantial meal and still keep it healthy.
-We also decided to add a bit of summer freshness with snow peas and fresh dill.
-That’s why our salad feels like a perfect summer dish, except you can cook it all year round and enjoy its bright flavor combination.
+I also decided to add a bit of summer freshness with snow peas and aromatic dill.
+That’s why this salad feels like a perfect summer dish, except you can cook it all year round and enjoy its bright flavor combination.

-We highly recommend you to cook all of your dressings from scratch.
+I highly recommend you to cook all of your dressings from scratch.
 Especially the creamy ones.
-The reason is this way you can control the quality of ingredients and the amount of calories.
+The reason is this way you can control the quality of ingredients and the number of calories.
 The whole process of preparing homemade dressing will take you only a few minutes, but will tremendously improve the taste of your dishes.
-For a Ranch dressing, you can even cook your own mayonnaise; it’s not hard at all, trust us.
+For a Ranch dressing, you can even cook your own mayonnaise; it’s not hard at all.

 TIP: To cut some extra calories use low-fat yogurt instead of sour cream.